gdarko/sitemanager/readme.md

 # Sitemanager

-This tool was done for personal usage but if someone finds it useful feel free to use/fork it or even submit pull request.
+This tool was created for personal usage but if someone finds it useful feel free to use/fork it or even submit pull request.

 ## Usage